-AHOT 5329 Conditions in Occupational Therapy: Part 2 (3:3:0) Second course in an overview of the etiology, signs and symptoms, associated conditions/complications, prognosis and medical management of disorders and injuries in children and adults relevant to occupational therapy practice.
-This course focuses on conditions in several broad areas: neurological conditions, spinal cord injury, cancer, burns, and universal/safety precautions for healthcare providers.
-Examines areas of occupation, occupational performance, and occupational rolespotentially affected as a result of the condition or complications of the condition.
+AHOT 5330 Conditions in Occupational Therapy: Part 1 (3:3:3:0:0) This course provides an overview of the etiology, epidemiology, signs and symptoms, associated conditions/complications, prognosis, and medical management of disorders and injuries in children and adults relevant to occupational therapy practice.
+This course focuses on conditions commonly encountered in pediatric and mental health practice settings.
+Students will examine anatomical and/or neurological structures/functions affected as a result of the condition or complications of the condition.
+Students also examine areas of occupation, occupational performance, and occupational roles potentially affected as a result of the condition or complications of the condition.
+Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.
+ISBN :9780781763127, ISBN: 9780803617049, ISBN: 978032305588 course focuses on conditions in several broad areas: neurological conditions, spinal cord injury, cancer, burns, orthopedic conditions, and amputations.
+Students will examine anatomical and/or neurological structures/functions affected as a result of the condition or complications of the condition.
+Students also examine areas of occupation, occupational performance, and occupational roles potentially affected as a result of the condition or complications of the condition.
 Students will apply documentation skills to begin differentiating anticipated therapy outcomes and long and short-term goals for a variety of conditions.
 Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.
-ISBN: 0761615024; ISBN: 978-0-7817-6312-7
+ISBN:978-0-7817-6312-7